 Since many underlying factors can cause nocturia, the best approach for those who suffer from it should be:

-1. First, speak with your healthcare provider to ensure nothing more serious occurs.
+- First, speak with your healthcare provider to ensure everything runs smoothly.

-2. Address those lifestyle areas which are in your control.
+- Address those lifestyle areas that are in your control.

-3. Supplement with LactoMato and perhaps one other ingredient mentioned.
+- Supplement with lycopene and perhaps one other ingredient mentioned.

-This isn’t rocket science which means addressing nocturia should not be complicated.
-Take care of those areas within your control, as mentioned above, and then take your supplements for extended periods.
+This isn’t rocket science, which means addressing nocturia should not be complicated.
+As mentioned above, take care of those areas within your control, and then take your supplements for extended periods.
 Supplements are not drugs and can take months to show their effects.
-Consistency will go a long way and get you the desired results.
+Consistency will go a long way in getting you the desired results.

 [i] Weiss JP, Blaivas JG, Bliwise DL, et al. The evaluation and treatment of nocturia: a consensus statement.
 BJU Int.
 2011;108:6–21.